ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 By default, Ansible represents what machines it manages using a very simple INI file that puts all of your managed machines in groups of your own choosing.

-To add new machines, there is no additional SSL signing server involved, so there's never any hassle deciding why a particular machine didn’t get linked up due to obscure NTP or DNS issues.
+To add new machines, there is no additional SSL signing server involved, so there's never any hassle deciding why a particular machine didn't get linked up due to obscure NTP or DNS issues.

 If there's another source of truth in your infrastructure, Ansible can also plugin to that, such as drawing inventory, group, and variable information from sources like EC2, Rackspace, OpenStack, and more.